jhegemann/OpenCapsule/README.md

 of the capsule volume to analyze viscoelastic effects for different volume change rates and aging effects depending on the deformation history.
-An additional wrinkling wavelength measurement allows to determine the bending modulus, from which the layer thickness can be derived.
+An additional wrinkling wavelength measurement allows the user to determine the bending modulus, from which the layer thickness can be derived.
 We verified the method by analyzing several materials and comparing the results to available